confusedDip/homepage/index.md

 ## News

+- **[Sep.
+2025]** My first-authored paper “Towards Collaboration-Aware Resource Sharing in Research Computing Infrastructures” is accepted to IEEE CIC 2025.
+- **[Sep.
+2025]** My co-authored paper “Harnessing Software-Defined Network for Cyber Deception Modeling and Analysis” is accepted to IEEE NFV-SDN 2025.
 - **[Mar.
 2025]** My first-authored paper “It’s almost like Frankenstein”:  Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures is accepted to IEEE S&P 2025.
 - **[Feb.
 2025]** I have joined the Organizing Committee for ACM SACMAT 2025 as the Web Chair!
 - **[Oct.
 2024]** I presented our paper Digital Evidence Chain of Custody: Navigating New Realities of Digital Forensics at the IEEE TPS-ISA 2024, at Washington D.C., USA.